atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 > Note: depending on your local Python installation, it may be helpful to run ```python3 pull_pod_status.py```.

-> Some tips if you run into any issues in the realm of the program locating the ```kubernetes``` package:
+> Some tips if you run into any issues relating to the program not locating the ```kubernetes``` package:
 > - Check for any error messages from the install command
 > - Quit and relaunch your terminal
 > - Otherwise, open a local editor, such as VS Code, and make sure you're using the proper Python interpreter
 > For any further issues, as discussed previously, feel free to run ```kubectl describe pod pod2``` and ```kubectl describe pod pod3``` as an alternative to running the Python program.

-The output of the program should have yielded a message similar to the block below, with information on both pod2 and pod3 (I've trimmed mine only to show pod2).
+The output of the program should have yielded a message similar to the block below, with information on both pod2 and pod3 (I've trimmed mine below only to show pod2).

 ```
 Pod: pod2